Azure-Samples/azure-search-dotnet-samples/index-backup-restore/README.md

     - The source search service name (SourceSearchServiceName) and key (SourceAdminKey) and the name of the index that you want to restore/copy.
     - The target search service name (TargetSearchServiceName) and key (TargetAdminKey) and the name of the restored/copied index in the target service.
     - The location on your computer where you want to store the backup index schema and documents (BackupDirectory).
-The location must be non-admin write permission.
+The location must be have non-admin write permission.
+Include escape characters in directory paths.
+Example: C:\\users\<your-account-name>\indexBackup\\"

 1. Compile and Run the project.